Business Capabilities Guide - Everything you need to know

 By linking applications to business capabilities, IT organizations have a clear view of how an application supports the business, whether it supports a critical business capability or, on the contrary, a minor capability.

 Using business capabilities also helps identify redundant applications, especially in the case of mergers and acquisitions, where the new company gains applications from the acquired company.

 Technology Risk Management

-In EA repositories, underlying technology components supporting applications, such as databases or software frameworks, are linked to applications that are themselves linked to business capabilities and business objectives.
+In EA repositories, underlying technology components supporting applications, such as databases or software frameworks, are linked to applications linked to business capabilities and objectives.

 By monitoring the end-of-life of these technology components, enterprise architects can easily understand the impact of an obsolete technology component on strategic goals.